Back to overview

 Showcasing acceptance

 At the same time, firms must practise what they preach.
-It is misleading and hypocritical to bang the diversity drum while doing nothing to set up initiatives within a firm, or seeking out work that could help those with a disability to have improved levels of access to the system.
+It’s misleading and hypocritical to bang the diversity drum while doing nothing to set up initiatives within a firm, or seeking out work that could help those with a disability to have improved levels of access to the system.
 People can see through a purple Twitter image celebrating people with disabilities if there’s no intent behind it.
 Follow-up is key.

 The recruitment process

-Of course, a firm cannot improve the diversity of its workforce without hiring a broad pool of candidates, and it’s crucial that candidates don’t drop out of the recruitment process at the wrong time or for the wrong reasons.
+Of course, a firm can’t improve the diversity of its workforce without hiring from a broad pool of candidates, and it’s crucial that candidates don’t drop out of the recruitment process at the wrong time or for the wrong reasons.
 Job hunting is an incredibly stressful process, so any opportunity to remove barriers should be seized.

 For more information on what makes recruiters tick, read the Meet the Recruiter profiles.